yehia67/documentation/contributing/0.1/documentation/contribution-guidelines.md

 1. [Create a new GitHub account](https://github.com/) if you don't already have one
 2. [Set up Git](https://help.github.com/articles/set-up-git/)
 3. Go to our [documentation repository](https://github.com/iotaledger/documentation.git) and click **Fork** at the top of the page
-4. Copy your fork to your local machine by doing the following in the command-line interface:
+4. Copy your fork to your local machine by doing the following in a command-line interface:

     ```bash
     git clone https://github.com/{your username}/documentation